Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 - `data-tip-target` attribute on the target element (recommended)
 - using any CSS selector

 To find the DOM node, `document.querySelector` is used.
 By default, the query used is `[data-tip-target="${target}"]`.
-However, if `target` starts with a dot or a space character, it will be treated like a standard selector and be passed directly to the function, thereby allowing you to target elements that do no set a `data-tip-target` attribute.
+However, if `target` contains a `.`, `#`, or a space character, we assume it's a CSS selector and it will be treated like a standard selector and be passed directly to the function, thereby allowing you to target elements that do no set a `data-tip-target` attribute.
 We run the query selector on every render so it possible to move elements around.

 ### [data-tip-target]